Talmud: Minor tractates

-In addition to the Six Orders, the Talmud contains a series of short treatises of a later date, usually printed at the end of Seder Nezikin.
+In addition to the Six Orders, the Talmud contains a series of short treatises of a later date, usually printed at the end of Seder Nezikin (סֵדֶר נְזִיקִין), the order of damages.
 These are not divided into Mishnah and Gemara.

 Language

 The work is largely in Jewish Babylonian Aramaic, although quotations in the Gemara of the Mishnah, the Baraitas and Tanakh appear in Mishnaic or Biblical Hebrew.
 Some other dialects of Aramaic occur in quotations of other older works, like the Megillat Taanit.
 The reason why earlier texts occur in Hebrew, and later texts in Aramaic, is because of the adoption of the latter (which was the spoken vernacular) by rabbinic circles during the period of the Amoraim (rabbis cited in the Gemara) beginning around the year 200.
 A second Aramaic dialect is used in Nedarim, Nazir, Temurah, Keritot, and Me'ilah; the second is closer in style to the Targum.

 Manuscripts

 The only complete manuscript of the Talmud, Munich Codex Hebraica 95, dates from 1342 (view scan).
 Other manuscripts of the Talmud include: